soywiz/valentia/README.md

 * [x] Use a tokenizer to make it faster and simpler
 * [ ] `[WIP]` Step 2: Compilation into modern JS: classes, generators for coroutines, etc.
 * [ ] Step 2a: Be able to compile itself and to run in Deno, Node.JS and the Browser
+* [ ] Optimization: Add all binary operators on a single call to reduce recursion, then re-sort based on operator precedence
 * [ ] Step 3: Compilation into WASM or C++?
 If WASM 2 C already exists we could skip C++
 * [ ] Step 4: Recovery, code completion, LSP?
 * [ ] Step 5: New features: static if, Numeric coercion, etc.